solita/vaccine-exercise-2021/README.md

 Feel free to use whatever you think is best for this kind of stuff.

-React/Vue.js/Angular or something else for the frontend.
+React/Vue.js/Angular or something else for the web frontend.
 All is fine.

+Swift/Kotlin/React Native/Flutter etc. or a mobile technology of your choice.

 Node.js/Clojure/Go/Rust/Kotlin or something else for the backend.